 News.app visible, but you’ll get an alias for it called “

 Apple News.app” which will be visible in your searches and app launchers.

 Some notes for developer and publishes

 It’s definitely the same News app we’re used to from iOS.
 At least, it’s bug-compatible in many ways with the iOS version of the app.
-E.g. it still registered a protocol handler for the ‘feed:’ URI protocol, but doesn’t actually support reading arbitrary syndication feeds.
+It still registered a protocol handler for the ‘

 Developers may be interested in the new

-You should not attempt to modify the News app to add your own region to the list of supported regions.
-This will end in tears; or at the very least it will break the security code signature and make macOS really unhappy with you.
+You should not attempt to modify the News app to add your region to the list of supported regions.
+This will end in tears, or at the very least it will break the security code signature and make MacOS unhappy with you.